pbrebner/blog-client/README.md

 -   Persistent Authentication using JWTs
 -   Intuitive User Interface
--   Integration with Backend/API
+-   Integration with Backend/API and MongoDB Database
--   Save images to AWS S3 Bucket and retrieve with URI stored in API
+-   Save images to AWS S3 Bucket and retrieve with URI stored in MongoDB database
 -   Ability to Create, edit and delete blog posts
 -   Interact with others content through comments or likes
 -   Update users profile